apmfree78/trello-clone/README.md

-# Productivity App - Trello clone build with React, TypeScript, and Material UI
+# Productivity App - Trello clone build with React, TypeScript, Redux and Material UI

 Add, edit, delete, and move cards with this trello clone.
 Drag and drop feature makes it easy to drag a card to another list or reodering within the same list.

-## `useContext`, `useState`, & `useRef` for State Management
+## Modern Redux for State Management

-A global context is setup in [this file](https://github.com/apmfree78/trello-clone/blob/master/src/context/GlobalContext.tsx)
+Latest version of Redux is used to manage state of all cards and card actions.

-This context includes the state: object containing all cards and a ref containing coordinates (starting and ending) of a card that is being dragged by user.
+In addition to this we use a global context, that includes a ref containing coordinates (starting and ending) of a card that is being dragged by user and a function to record drag coordinates.

-The global context also includes all methods to add, edit, delete, and move cards (by dragging).

-This context is accessible from any component in App.

-This setup works well for scaling as it's now easy to transition to redux state management and/or apollo graphQL (if we decide to create another app that would function as API endpoint to a SQL or mongoDB database).
+This setup works well for scaling if we decide to create another app that would function as API endpoint to a SQL or mongoDB database.

 This would be next steps if goal was to eventually commercialize the app.